Unity-Technologies/com.unity.multiplayer.docs/docs/basics/scenemanagement/client-synchronization-mode.md

 When using a [distributed authority network topology](../../terms-concepts/distributed-authority.md), any client can set the client synchronization mode when they're promoted to session owner.
 Late-joining clients are synchronized using whatever setting the current session owner has.
 :::

-## Single Client Synchronization Mode
+## Single client synchronization mode

 _(Existing Client-Side Scenes Unloaded During Synchronization)_

 If you are already familiar with Netcode for GameObjects, then this is most likely the client synchronization mode you are familiar with.
 When client synchronization mode is set to `LoadSceneMode.Single`, a client treats the synchronization similar to that of loading a scene using `LoadSceneMode.Single`.
 When loading a scene in `LoadSceneMode.Single`, any currently loaded scene will be unloaded and then the new scene is loaded.
 From a client synchronization mode perspective, the host or server will always have a default active scene.
 As such, the default active scene is loaded first in `LoadSceneMode.Single` mode and then any other additional scenes that need to be synchronized are loaded as `LoadSceneMode.Additive`.